-OPTION 2: Use US EPA's Portfolio Manager.
-Portfolio Manager generates a score from 0-100 using data on energy usage, space attributes, and operating hours.
+OPTION 1: Use US EPA's Portfolio Manager.
+Portfolio Manager generates an ENERGY STAR score from 1-100 using data on energy usage, space attributes, and operating hours.
 A school must achieve at least a 75 to reach the ENERGY STAR level.
 Schools using Portfolio Manager will need to go to the website, create an account, and follow the instructions for inputting data and generating reports.
+Portfolio Manager also tracks water and waste usage as well as GHG emissions.
+These elements are not required for this prerequisite but can be used towards the credit in US-CHPS OM C4.1.